dereuromark/cakephp-upgrade/README.md

 It can also apply a lot of additional sugar and enforce coding standards etc. Those commands are not vital, but nice to have.

+## Important preface
+If you upgraded 2.x code to 3.x:
+This plugin expects that you already upgraded to the latest CakePHP2.x version prior to upgrading using the 2.x branch of this plugin as well as the above tool afterwards then.

+It further expects that you used the above tool already, as the following is all just "on top", it does not aim to replace it.

 ## Installation